gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - This permission is recommended for those responsible to schedule the exectution of Tasks or Workflows.
         -
       * - Provisioning: Remote Console
-        - None, Provisioned, Full
+        - None, User, Full
         - Determines access to the console on a Host detail page (Infrastructure > Hosts > selected Host, VM, or Bare Metal resource > Console tab).
-The "Provisioned" permission gives access to the console only for resources the logged in user has provisioned.
+The "User" permission gives access to the console only for resources the logged in user owns.
         - Remote console access for Instances, hosts, virtual machines, and bare metal.
         - This permission is recommended for those who need console access for provisioned Cloud resources.
         -